 - Mix cream cheese and powdered sugar and spread on top of cooled crust.

 - Spread ½ of Cool Whip or whipped cream over cream cheese layer.

 - Mix together instant chocolate and vanilla pudding with COLD milk and beat by hand with a whisk until it starts to thicken.

 - Spread remaining Cool Whip or whipped cream over pudding.

 - Shave, grate and chop the chocolate bar.
 Sprinkle all over the top.

 - Serves 12-15 from one pan, depending on appetites.

 Pass out spoons, one to a person.
 Place Sex in a Pan in the middle of the table.
 In the spirit of communal adventure everyone dips in and eats spoonful by spoonful from the pan.
 Scoop all the way to the bottom with each bite.

-So far, I’ve only known one man, a brother-in-law, who said he enjoyed Sex in a Pan.
-He was able to rise above the gooier, communal aspects others have no taste for.
-However, let it be known that Frank has a peculiarly strong, undiscriminating bias for anything chocolate.
+So far, I’ve only known one man who said he enjoyed Sex in a Pan.
+He was able to rise above the gooey communal aspects others have no taste for.
+However, let it be known that my brother-in-law, Frank, has a very strong bias for anything chocolate.